American Airlines: Cabins

-On many routes, American also offers Basic Economy, the airline's lowest main cabin fare.
-Basic Economy consists of a Main Cabin ticket with numerous restrictions including waiting until check-in for a seat assignment, no upgrades or refunds, and boarding in the last group.
-Originally Basic Economy passengers could only carry a personal item, but American later revised their Basic Economy policies to allow for a carry-on bag.
+American also offers Basic Economy, the airline's lowest main cabin fare on many routes.
+Basic Economy consists of a Main Cabin ticket with numerous restrictions, including waiting until check-in for a seat assignment, no upgrades or refunds, and boarding in the last group.
+Originally Basic Economy passengers could only carry a personal item.
+Later, American revised their Basic Economy policies to allow for a carry-on bag.

-In May 2017, American announced it would be adding more seats to some of its Boeing 737 MAX 8 jets and reducing overall legroom in the basic economy class.
+In May 2017, American announced it would add more seats to some of its Boeing 737 MAX 8 jets and reduce overall legroom in the basic economy class.
 The last three rows were to lose 2 in, going from the current 31 to 29 in.
 The remainder of the main cabin was to have 30 in of legroom.
 This "Project Oasis" seating configuration has since been expanded to all 737 MAX 8s as well as standard Boeing 737-800 and non-transcontinental Airbus A321 jets.
 New Airbus A321neo jets have been delivered with the same configuration.
+This configuration has been considered unpopular with passengers, especially American's frequent flyers, as the new seats have less padding, less legroom, and no seatback entertainment.

 Reward programs

 AAdvantage

 AAdvantage is the frequent flyer program for American Airlines.
-It was launched on May 1, 1981, and it remains the largest frequent flyer program with over 115 million members as of 2021.
+It was launched on May 1, 1981, and remains the largest frequent flyer program, with over 115 million members as of 2021.
 Miles accumulated in the program allow members to redeem tickets, upgrade service class, or obtain free or discounted car rentals, hotel stays, merchandise, or other products and services through partners.
-The most active members, based on the amount and price of travel booked, are designated AAdvantage Gold, AAdvantage Platinum, AAdvantage Platinum Pro, and AAdvantage Executive Platinum elite members, with privileges such as separate check-in, priority upgrade, and standby processing, or free upgrades.
-They also receive similar privileges from AA's partner airlines, particularly those in oneworld.
+The most active members, based on the accumulation of Loyalty Points with American Airlines, are designated AAdvantage Gold, AAdvantage Platinum, AAdvantage Platinum Pro, and AAdvantage Executive Platinum elite members, with privileges such as separate check-in, priority upgrade, and standby processing, or free upgrades.
+AAdvantage status corresponds with Oneworld status levels allowing elites to receive reciprocal benefits from American's Oneworld partner airlines.

 AAdvantage co-branded credit cards are also available and offer other benefits.
 The cards are issued by CitiCards, a subsidiary of Citigroup, Barclaycard, and Bilt card in the United States, by several banks including Butterfield Bank and Scotiabank in the Caribbean, and by Banco Santander in Brazil.
+In December 2024, it was announced that American would be cutting ties with Barclays and would instead be rolling members into its partnership with Citigroup starting in 2026.

 AAdvantage allows one-way redemption, starting at 7,500 miles.